x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 with the relative distro-maintenance-pain and sysadmin-upgrade-pain.
-From this point on, so as not to leave things unfinished, it would be much easier to introduce new changes in order to apply further semplifications.
+From this point on, so as not to leave things unfinished, it would be much easier to introduce new changes in order to apply further simplifications.

 ## bin & sbin

-During the same years of the first discussions about the /usr-merge, there were also [discussions](https://lists.fedoraproject.org/pipermail/devel/2011-October/158845.html) about the purpose of the bin and sbin directories and their nowaday's state.
+During the same years of the first discussions about the /usr-merge, there were also [discussions](https://lists.fedoraproject.org/pipermail/devel/2011-October/158845.html) about the purpose of the bin and sbin directories and their current state.

-In the ml post linked above, a couple of very interesting and teachful points have been made, some similar to the ones for the /usr-merge:
+In the ml post linked above, a couple of very interesting and enlightening points have been made, some similar to the ones for the /usr-merge:
 > ```
 > a) the split between sbin and bin requires psychic powers from
 >    upstream developers: